solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/okta/_index.md

 In this section, we will use JWKS (JSON Web Key Set) to transform the JWT we extracted from the Okta callback into a specific `email` header that can drive fine-grained authorization decisions.
 Okta publishes a read-only JWKS endpoint where public keys can be extracted that allow us to decode our JWT and then place its claims into request headers.
 Details about how Okta publishes its JWKS keys is available [here](https://developer.okta.com/docs/guides/validate-id-tokens/overview/).

-First, we need to specify a Gloo Upstream that exposes the JWKS endpoint that Okta publishes for our development account.
+First, we need to specify a Gloo Edge Upstream that exposes the JWKS endpoint that Okta publishes for our development account.
 Use `kubectl` to apply this Upstream to our cluster.

 ```yaml
 apiVersion: gloo.solo.io/v1